 Soundbar: 900 mm x 64 mm x 88 mm

 Subwoofer: 190mm x 382mm x 390mm

-As TVs have gotten thinner and thinner, display technology has improved immensely over the past couple of years.
+Display technology has improved immensely over the past couple of years.
 My current 4K TV is barely 4-inches at its thickest point, and it’s far from a top of the line model.
 Unfortunately, having a thin TV means less space for speakers.
 In short, audio tends to suffer the thinner you get.
-The best way to combat this is with surround sound system or soundbar.
+The best way to combat this is with a dedicated surround sound system or at least a soundbar.
 That’s where the 2.1 channel Sony HT-S350 fits into the story.
-At around $200, this soundbar comes with a wireless sub and promises to up your audio game, but how is it really?
+At less than $300, this soundbar comes with a wireless sub and promises to up your audio game, but how is it really?

 Who’s the Sony HT-S350 soundbar for?

 - People in small apartments.
-If you live in a small apartment, this soundbar has more than enough (340W) to give you the upgrade you need without annoying the neighbors.
+If you live in a small apartment (like I do), this soundbar has more than enough power (340W) to give you the upgrade you need without annoying the neighbors.

 - College students.
 Aside from most likely living in a small space, college students also are mainly concerned with price.
 At under $200, the Sony HT-S350 soundbar is hands-down a great bang for your buck product.

 - Great entry-level soundbar for anyone curious about better TV audio.
 If you’ve never had a soundbar before and aren’t sure how much use you’ll get out of a soundbar, this is a great way to dip your toes into the world of more immersive home audio.